cancervariants/cancervariants.org/collections/_standards/onc_path_sop.md

 considered in discovery and translational research endeavors, it is important to determine if a particular variant observed in a gene of interest is oncogenic or not, as such knowledge provides the foundation on which targeted cancer treatment research is based.
-In contrast, clinical applications are dominated by diagnostic, prognostic, or therapeutic variant classification which in part also depends on underlying variant oncogenicity.
+In contrast, clinical applications are dominated by diagnostic, prognostic, or therapeutic interpretations which in part also depends on underlying variant oncogenicity.
 The Association for Molecular Pathology, the American Society of Clinical Oncology, and the College of American Pathologists (AMP/ASCO/CAP) have published structured somatic variant clinical interpretation guidelines which specifically address diagnostic, prognostic, and therapeutic implications.
 These guidelines have been well-received by the oncology community.
 Many variant